 You should continue to treat taxes very conservatively until at least the end of your first full retired year.
 Also, no matter which method you use, you should ensure that your withholding and/or estimated tax payments at least equal your tax liability from the previous year.
 This will ensure you don't owe a penalty for underpayment.

 To increase your withholding, you submit a W4 form.
 The IRS likes to pretend that if you follow the instructions, everything will be fine.
 This is bunk.
 The W4 instructions are the most useless instructions of any IRS form.
-My advice is to simply select Single and 0 for each and every job you have, as well as your retirement (you can do this online via Mypay for retirement.)
+My advice is to simply select Single for each and every job you have, as well as your retirement (you can do this online via Mypay for retirement.)
+Don't even bother putting the kids on the form in Step 3.
 After your first full year of retirement, if you get a big refund, you can readjust your withholding.
 I must warn you though; even this might not be enough.
 You should strongly consider having a very conservative budget until you are sure what your tax situation will be.
 Set aside lots of money just in case you owe.

 My best advice is to call your tax guy after you start the new job.
 Give him or her detailed information about your new income (retiree statement and pay stubs are best) and he/she can run the numbers for you.